Miss Elizabeth: Death

 On May 1, 2003, in Marietta, Georgia, Luger called 9-1-1 to report that Hulette was not breathing.
 She did not respond to mouth-to-mouth resuscitation, and paramedics rushed her to the WellStar Kennestone Hospital Emergency Room, where she was pronounced dead at the age of 42.
 A medical examiner listed the cause of death as "acute toxicity", brought on by a mix of painkillers and vodka.
 Her death was ruled an accident.
-Hulette was buried at Frankfort Cemetery.
+Hulette was buried at Frankfort Cemetery in her hometown of Frankfort, Kentucky.